Commands

 Use the CommandMetadata

 attribute to define the command’s name and description.
-This is separated so that this information can be validated without instantiating the Command.

 Example: Basic Command